ASC 2022 Logo no tagline 300

 Here, it means some well-defined area of knowledge that is being assessed, such as knowledge of accounting practices or essential aspects of being a nurse.
 Unfortunately, criterion has another meaning in assessment too; it sometimes refers to an external variable used to provide corroborative evidence for test score interpretations, historically known as criterion-related validity.

-There are several methods available, including modified-Angoff, Bookmark, Hofstee, Body Of Work, Borderline, and Contrasting Groups.
+There are several types of studies you can conduct, including modified-Angoff, Bookmark, Hofstee, Body Of Work, Borderline, and Contrasting Groups.
 This spreadsheet helps you implement the most common method, modified-Angoff, with or without the common add-on of the Beuk Compromise.
 It also supports the Hofstee method.
+Learn more about the different approaches.
 If you are a credentialing organization, using methods like these is a requirement of NCCA and ANSI accreditation.